argythana/r4m_public_demo/README.md

 The data being used are of various categories, text, numeric, categorical, quantitative, date, time, geolocation, binary, multi-class.
 Tasks begin with simple python tasks such as working with strings and basic data containers, such as to fix email lists.
-Tasks gradually advance to include working on the data with advaced ML algorithms and visualisation tools.
+Tasks gradually advance to include working on the data with advanced ML algorithms and visualisation tools.

 At the end of studying the material, students should be able to:
-* manage and preproccess data of various types,
+* manage and preprocess data of various types,
 * implement ML algorithms,
 * create numerical, categorical, geospatial charts,
 * deploy online and interactive visualization dashboards that can be used in production.